The Sexual Brain (MIT Press, 1993)

 "Amazing…entertaining…thought-provoking.”
 Publishers Weekly

-For more information about this book, to purchase it directly from the publisher, or to request an exam copy (prospective adopters only), please visit this page on the publisher’s web site.
+For more information about this book, to purchase it directly from the publisher, or to request an exam copy (prospective adopters only), please visit this page on the OUP website.

-Gay, Straight, and the Reason Why: The Science of Sexual Orientation (Oxford University Press, 2011)
+Gay, Straight, and the Reason Why: The Science of Sexual Orientation.
+Second Edition.
+Oxford University Press (2017)

 Winner, 2012 Bullough Book Award of the Society for the Scientific Study of Sexuality